paketo-buildpacks/paketo-website/content/docs/howto/python.md

 buildpack will install the application packages and make it available to the app.

-The buidpack allows you to configure the version of Pip to be used in the installation process.
+The buildpack allows you to configure the version of Pip to be used in the installation process.
 You can set this using the `$BP_PIP_VERSION` variable during build.
 When specifying a version of Pip, you must choose a version that is available within the buildpack.
 The supported versions can be found in the